tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 * We will use the `y_vader_pred` list to save the sentiment scored by VADER as `1` for positive, and `0` for negative.

-* To plot the ROC Curve, we need the predicted probability of a review to be positive, so we will use the `y_vader_prob` list to store the value of the `pos` polarity score computed by VADER for each review comment.
+* To plot the ROC curve, we need the predicted probability of a review to be positive, so we will use the `y_vader_prob` list to store the value of the `pos` polarity score computed by VADER for each review comment.

 * Using a `for` loop, we iterate across all the review comments in the `X` set to score the sentiment using VADER.